elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Will need to update the `x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts` file, where the `convertRulesFilterToKQL` method is defined.
 This method is used both in the frontend and in the serverside, and translates rule filter options to KQL filters that Elasticsearch can understand.

-Here, we need to update the KQL filters and the logic for fetching Elastic prebuilt and custom rules, relying on `external_rules` but with fallback to `immutable`:
+Here, we need to update the KQL filters and the logic for fetching Elastic prebuilt and custom rules, relying on `rule_source_type` but with fallback to `immutable`:

 _Source for `convertRulesFilterToKQL`: [x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts)_

-In order to retrieve rules in which the `alert.attributes.params.external_source` field exists, we must rely instead on the existence of `alert.attributes.params.external_source.repo_name`.
-This is so because  KQL syntax does not allow searching for the existence of an object like `external_source` with the recommended syntax `alert.attributes.params.external_source: *`.

-But we can use the `external_source` field's `repo_name` subfield instead, which will always exist within the object (it is required) and replace the KQL filter for `alert.attributes.params.external_source.repo_name: *`.

-This will allow us to retrieve all rules that originate from an external source, or conditionally, from a specific source.
-For example, using the filter `alert.attributes.params.external_source.repo_name: elastic_prebuilt` should return only prebuilt rules created by Elastic.
+In order to retrieve Elastic prebuilt rules, we can filter for rules in which `alert.attributes.params.rule_source_type` is `external`, with a fallback to rules in which `alert.attributes.params.immutable` is `true`, for rules which have not had their schema migrated and `rule_source_type` does not still exists for them.

+> In the future, we can further distinguish between `external` rules by their source origin.
+If we introduce a new field within `external_source` that defines their origin (such as `repo_name`, `repo_id`, or similar), we can further filter by Elastic prebuilt rules, or rules that are externally sourced from a repository handled by the user, etc.

 ### Rule Management endpoints